joshwashywash/joshwashywash.github.io/src/content/blog/tail-recursion.md

 2;
 ```

-Just like the second version of the **sum** function above, the calculation is performed before the recursion and gets passed along.
+Just like the second version of the **sum** function above, the calculation is performed before the recursion and the result gets passed along.

 ## summary

 While writing this post I realized that this style of recursion is a lot like performing a **while** loop.
 In a **while** loop all the work is done in the body of the loop and when you're done, you jump back to the top of the loop to do it all again.
-Check the out [tail recursion wikipedia article](https://en.wikipedia.org/wiki/Recursion_%28computer_science%29) for more details about the similarities between recursion and looping structures.
+Check out the [tail recursion wikipedia article](https://en.wikipedia.org/wiki/Recursion_%28computer_science%29) for more details about the similarities between recursion and looping structures.